LilyAsFlora/Yours-Sincerely/README.md

 # Yours Sincerely
-A theme with pretty pigments and a particular attention to detail.
+A theme with pretty pigments and a particular attention to detail 🌇

 I decided on this project after a struggle to find a warm, low-contrast theme to my liking.
 This is what I had in mind when searching.
 It comprises elements of Monokai, Tinacious, and the classic VS Dark.